Aire du lac / La Chapelle

 Not to miss

-- Château de Talmont: medieval remains and coastal views.
+- Château de Talmont: medieval remains and panoramas over the estuary.